 Jon is also on the Manhattan Institute Young Leaders Circle Advisory Committee, the Pencils of Promise New York City Leadership Committee, and remains active in a number of charities.

-Jon graduated from University of Chicago with an A.B. in Economics and Mathematics with Honors and is an M.B.A. candidate at the University of Pennsylvania's Wharton School of Business.
+Jon graduated from University of Chicago with an A.B. in Economics and Mathematics with Honors and is an M.B.A. candidate at The Wharton School, University of Pennsylvania.
 His current research is focused on monetary policy, macroeconomics and inequality.
 He is also a CFA Level 3 Candidate.
 His other areas of expertise include economic policy analysis and programming (C++, Stata, and Matlab).